 - In 2019, small businesses created 30,054 new jobs.
 Of these, 17,376 were generated by firms with less than 20 employees.

-- Self-employed individuals running their own incorporated businesses have an average median income of $50,000 while those with unincorporated businesses have an average median income of $25,000.
+- Self-employed individuals running their own incorporated businesses have an average median income of $50,000 while those with unincorporated businesses (without an LLC in Nevada) have an average median income of $25,000.

 - Nevada’s tax code does not include personal income tax.
 This coupled with a lower cost of living than it’s highly populated neighbor, California, makes the state more affordable for first-time business owners as their overhead is much lower.